 4. Have a portable radio

 If the power goes out, a radio keeps you connected with your local news channel.
 You’ll learn of important developments, such as route closures and the availability of emergency shelters.
-A radio with NOAA weather alerts will provide updates on natural disasters such as hurricanes and flooding.
+A radio with National Oceanic and Atmospheric Administration (NOAA) weather alerts will provide updates on natural disasters such as hurricanes and flooding.

 While a portable radio is best, you also may be able to use a smartphone to tune into streaming news broadcasts.
 You’ll also need a portable charger with plenty of storage capacity to keep phones charged during power outages.